 How to work with writers to get great copy every time.

 Hi.
 I’m a freelance writer, and content marketing clients are my favorite.
 Really.
-I’m not just saying that because I’m writing this for a content marketing blog.
+I’m not just saying that because I’m writing this for a content marketing agency.
 I almost always learn something new when working on a story, even when I’m covering a topic I’ve written about a dozen times before.
 That’s why I got into writing in the first place — because I’m endlessly fascinated with just about everything (and might I add, this abundance of general knowledge makes me a standout Trivial Pursuit teammate).

 Most of the time, the stories I work on for content marketing clients sail smoothly through the process, which benefits everyone involved.
 Like most things in life, clear communication is the essential ingredient.